alexvictoor/react-tdd-handson/README.md

 # Step 7
 We will now add a markdown feature to our Comment component!
 The Remarkable lib is already set up.
-To covert a markdown string into an HTML chunk you need to write something that looks like this:
+To convert a markdown string into an HTML chunk you need to write something that looks like this:

     const md = new Remarkable();